kambala-decapitator/vcmi-ios-depends/README.md

 If you move the unpacked directory later, you also need to run the script.

+The prebuilt packages are created with GitHub Actions.

 ## Building from source

 [Xcode](https://developer.apple.com/xcode/) is required to build the dependencies.
-The prebuilt package is created using Xcode 12.5.1 / iOS 14.5 SDK, but other versions should work as well.
+Build has been tested with the following Xcode versions: 13.4.1, 13.2.1, 12.5.1, 12.4, 11.3.1.
+Note that 11.3.1 is currently unable to build Boost for simulator (but you should be interested in device build anyway :) ).

 Make sure that `xcodebuild` command is available.
 If it's not, use either of the following ways: